Berlime/vite/introduction/glossaries.md

 Scalability is a system's ability to handle growing amounts of work by adding resources.
 In storage contexts, this means the capacity to increase storage space, processing capability, or throughput without redesigning the entire system.
 Vertical scalability (scaling up) involves adding more resources to existing infrastructure, while horizontal scalability (scaling out) involves adding more machines to a system.
 Highly scalable storage solutions can grow from gigabytes to petabytes without significant performance degradation.

+### SEO

+In our context, below are the SEO services we offer based on the Care Plan you have purchased.

+Search Engine Optimization (SEO) is the practice of optimizing your website to improve its visibility in search engine results.
+This involves various techniques, including:

+- **Indexing**: Ensuring search engines can find and crawl your site.
+- **On-Page SEO**: Optimizing individual web pages with relevant keywords, meta descriptions, and quality content.
+- **Keywords Tracking**: Monitoring your website's ranking for specific keywords.
+- **Content SEO**: Creating and optimizing content to attract search engine traffic.
+- **Analytics Reports**: Analyzing data to understand user behavior and SEO performance.
+- **Local SEO**: Optimizing your online presence to attract more business from relevant local searches.
+- **Content Postings**: Regularly publishing fresh, relevant content.
+- **Monitoring & Analysis**: Continuously tracking SEO performance and making data-driven adjustments.
+- **Event Tracking**: Measuring specific user interactions on your website that are important for your SEO goals.

 ### SFTP

 Definition: Stands for Secure File Transfer Protocol, is a secure way to transfer files over a network.